abrownstein2022/sql-employee-tracker/README.md

 Feattures for *future* development
  -->
 **The main features in this project are:**<br>
-1. Uses Express.js and uuid
+1. Uses Node.js, Inqurier, MySQL and npmjs console.table
-1. Deployed on Heroku
-1. GET, POST and DELETE routes for retrieving, adding and deleteing note data
-1. Dates-fns to format the order date in vieworder.handlebars (https://date-fns.org/)
+1. Example screenshots and a demonstration video
 1. Necessary folder structure
 1. Professional README